jeffreysorgen/golf-club-sensors/KWS.md

 [(activity.md)](activity.md)
 [(EnablingBLE.md)](EnablingBLE.md)

+##### Step 4.5
+# Enabling KWS
+Now that we're able to get a signal from the Nano33BLESense to prompt the Android smartphone to turn its flashlight on and off.
+Let's now reprogram the device utilizing Key Word Spotting to do the same thing just by speaking into the microphone "Yes" and "No" for on and off.

+. . . . . . . . .

 #### Key Word Spotting

 - Need to bump up the application for key word spotting. (break this section out independently)
 - Enable the microphone on the Arduino to do this.
 - Start using **TensorFlow Micro**.